 Compliance once required organization and dedicated IT storage capacity, but cloud-based solutions have streamlined the process.

 According to TalentCulture and “Derek Jones”, vice president of enterprise solutions at employee scheduling firm Deputy, “as technologies continue to improve and labor laws evolve, companies will increasingly turn to technology to navigate complex and sometimes politically charged compliance issues.”

 For example, he says, the Fair Workweek movement has emerged as a significant working-class issue, with cities like New York and San Francisco passing laws that limit unpredictable work hours that can demoralize workers and make it hard for businesses to keep talent.
 He says companies that have used tech solutions for this issue have been able to more navigate these changing rules.

 “Businesses that embrace technology for compliance will come out on top, with more attractive recruiting and retention efforts, as well as better working conditions that improve employee engagement and increase sales,” he says.

 Ease of Communication

-Thanks to next-level emailing and messaging apps, the HR teams have an easier time staying connected to the rest of the company and building the bridges with new employees.
+Thanks to next-level emailing and messaging apps, the HR teams have an easier time staying connected to the rest of the company and building bridges with new employees.
 Today, if any new projects or modifications come up, the manager can simply send out an email informing the HR group of the situation or pick up a conversation on Slack to share the topic with dozens of people or even begin a brainstorming session.

 Meanwhile, relying too much on the digital means of information distribution, AKA putting all the eggs in one basket, can come back and hurt the company.
-Some employees find it extremely difficult to go through two pages of emails for a bit of information, which can be summarized in a face-to-face conference in the total time of a few minutes.
+Some employees find it extremely difficult to go through two pages of emails for a bit of information, which can be summarized in a face-to-face conference in a total time of a few minutes.
 Also, this way, people can ask questions and hear answers on the spot.